History, tourist information, and nearby accommodation

 In 1750 William Duesbury established a porcelain works on Nottingham Road.
 In 1775 the company was granted a royal warrant, allowing it to use the name Royal Crown Derby China.
 Today the works offer regular tours, and there is a fine collection of local china in the Derby Museum.

-Derby Cathedral - The most impressive building is Derby Cathedral, which began life as All Saints church before it was raised to cathedral status in 1927.
-The church is largely 16th century, though it was extensively remodeled by James Gibbs, architect of St. Martin-in-the-Fields, in 1725.
+The most impressive building is Derby Cathedral, which began life as All Saints church before it was raised to cathedral status in 1927.
+The church is largely 16th century, though it was extensively remodelled by James Gibbs, architect of St. Martin-in-the-Fields, in 1725.
 The interior is notable for its superb wrought-iron screens, the work of local ironsmith Robert Bakewell, as well as the tomb of the redoubtable Bess of Hardwick (see Hardwick Hall).

 This 14th-century bridge chapel is one of only six such chapels remaining in England.
 The chapel was allowed to levy a toll on people and livestock using the bridge, which must have resulted in a considerable income, as the bridge was the only crossing of the Derwent in Derby for many centuries.